OpenSwitchNOS/openswitch-ops/tests/utilities/dhcp_relay_ft_test.md

 2. Configure server IP address as helper addresses on the DHCP relay agent.
 3. Configure the DHCP Server to assign IP address to the client.
 4. Request DHCP address on client and verify that the DHCP relay agent relays DHCP packets to client/server.
+5. Verify that the DHCP relay statistcs are updated currectly.
-5. Verify that the DHCP client has received an IP address.
+6. Verify that the DHCP client has received an IP address.

 ### Test results criteria
 #### Test pass criteria